awslabs/adatune/README.md

 ```
 python bin/rtho.py --network vgg --dataset cifar_10 --optimizer sgd --momentum 0.9 --hyper-lr 1e-8
 ```
 if you pass `mu` as 1.0, the algorithm behaves as RTHO.
 If you pass `mu` as 0, the algorithm is similar to HD (though the outer gradient will be computed on the validation set instead of training set).

-In order to automatically set and adapt `mu`, set it to any value less than 0.0.
-You can also pass a value of `mu` in the range of [0.99, 0.999] if you don't want an adaptive behavior for `mu` only.

-If you pass `alpha` equals to 0.0, the `hyper-lr` value will stay the same for the whole training procedure.

 Generally, the value of `hyper-lr` should be set to minimum 3-4 scales lower for Adam when compared to SGD (w/o momentum) for all the gradient based methods.

-In order to automatically set and adapt `hyper-lr`, it is possible to set the value of `alpha` positive and small (e.g. 1e-6).
+In order to update `mu` dynamically during training, pass `--adapt-mu` as an additional parameter.
+You do not need to pass any additional parameter value to adapt `mu`.

-You can use a linear search algorithm to gradually reduce the value of `alpha` starting from a higher value and seeing when the algorithm is not diverging.
-Generally, if the value of `alpha` is high for a given task, the algorithm would diverge within the first few epochs.
+If you want to update `hyper-lr` dynamically during training, you need to pass `--adapt-hyper-lr` and additional `--hyper-hyper-lr` with a small positive value like 1e-7.
+You can use a linear search algorithm to gradually reduce the value of `hyper-hyper-lr` starting from a higher value and checking if the algorithm is diverging or not .
+Generally, if the value of `hyper-hyper-lr` is high for a given task, the algorithm would diverge within the first few epochs. `hyper-hyper-lr` is indicated by the `alpha` symbol in our paper.

-In future, we plan to implement a find_hyper_lr method to automatically handle the linear search over `alpha` as well (removing completely any human intervention in the whole precedure).
+In future, we plan to implement a `find_initial_hyper_lr()` method to automatically handle the linear search over `hyper-hyper-lr` as well (thereby getting rid of any human intervention in the whole precedure).

-For both, there is a parameter called `model-loc` which determines where the trained model would be saved.
+For both the command-line applications, there is a parameter called `model-loc` which determines where the trained model would be saved.
 Please create this directory before running the code if you are using a different directory than the current working directory.

 Networks
 ========